 What to do on Lord Howe Island?

 There are all kinds of activities for visitors who are self-starters.
-Water sports like sea kayaking, scuba diving, deep-sea fishing, and windsurfing are just some of the things to do in the pristine waters.
-On land, there is a nine-hole golf course, great hiking trails and plenty of beaches to lounge around on.
+Water sports like sea kayaking, snorkelling, scuba diving, deep-sea fishing, and windsurfing are just some of the things to do in the pristine waters.

-There is really no bad time to visit Lord Howe Island since temperatures hover around 22°C all year round.
+There is really no bad time to visit Lord Howe Island since the climate on Lord Howe is quite moderate, with temperatures hovering around 22°C all year round.